 The intersubjective view focuses on lived experiences, both intimate and immediate, that disclose parts of me to myself.
 This learning involves translating immediate experiences as I distinguish, reflect, and question my “experience of being” by unlearning and integrating previous experiences that have defined who I am.

 The four domains of development identify distinct types of learning.
 Waking up supports increasing awareness through the practice of mindful contemplation.
 Growing up expands agency through the acceptance of greater responsibility to enhance performance.
 Cleaning up integrates the many dimensions of our “self” through shadow work.
-Showing up refers to a commitment to serve humanity and the world.
+Showing up refers to a commitment to co-create or serve something bigger than yourself in the world.

 Created by Integral theorist, Ken Wilber, this framework explores learning not as a process of understanding content but as a context for reimagining the learning process.
 Each domain offers access to a different aspect of learning.
 Often, an opening in one domain provokes insights or actions in another.
 If we examine our lives from the perspective of these four domains of development, we will find unexpected growth.